 Source: hauteandhealthyliving.com

-With a handful of simple ingredients and 15 minutes of prep time, these egg muffins are super convenient to make.
-Plus, it can be made in advance, which I am a huge fan of.
+With a handful of simple ingredients and 15 minutes of prep time, these egg muffins are super convenient to make and incredibly filling despite its low calorie content.

 With turkey sausage, spinach, and a few splashes of hot sauce for a nice kick, no one will be able to pass